 - A Bad Manager

 A Bad Plan

-If your people are all on their own page, following their own version of the plan, then you’re going to have some problems before long.
+If your people are all on their own page and following their own version of the plan, then you’re going to run into problems.
 When your hiring managers aren’t on the same page as everyone else, the candidates that they source are much less likely to fit the bill.
 When other parties connected to the position aren’t on the right page, then the great candidates being sourced by hiring managers aren’t going to be recognized as such.

 A Bad Position